guireibar/teamcity-documentation/topics/create-pipeline.md

 Read about patterns of artifact rules and other details related to artifact dependencies [here](artifact-dependencies.md).

-At this point, you can start the first _TodoImage_ build and, after its finish, run a _TodoApp_ build.
-As a result of this build, TeamCity will produce a Docker image (you can find it in __Build Results | Artifacts__).
+At this point, you can start the first _TodoApp_ build and, after its finish, run a _TodoImage_ build.
+As a result of this build, TeamCity will produce a Docker image.
 Note that to compose a Docker image, a [TeamCity agent](build-agent.md) needs to have [Docker](https://www.docker.com/) installed and running on its machine.

 ## Configure Snapshot Dependency